 There are a lot of different factors to consider when it comes to deciding whether or not to take supplements, and since each person is different, supplements may be helpful to one person but not the best option for someone else.

-If you’ve been wondering whether or not you should be taking supplements, here are a few things to think about to help you make your decision.
+If you’ve been wondering whether or not you should be taking supplements, here are a few things to think about to help you make your own decision about what is best for you.

 (Disclaimer: I am not a medical professional and the information in this post is not meant to be taken as medical advice.
 As always, make sure you do your research to make educated decisions about what is best for you and consult a health care professional if you have any questions or concerns about your health.)

-Factors to Consider when Thinking About Taking Supplements
+7 Factors to Consider When Thinking About Whether You Should Take Supplements:

 1) Supplements are a relatively modern trend.